Insect Precautions - Permethrin, Deet, and Picaridin

 - Treat mosquito nets in the same manner as above.

 Yes.
-Insect repellents containing DEET (N,N –diethyl-meta tolumide) should be used on exposed skin and Permethrin repellents should be used on clothes.
+Insect repellents containing DEET (N,N –diethyl-meta tolumide) or picaridin, should be used on exposed skin and Permethrin repellents should be used on clothes.
 The importance of avoiding mosquito bites to avoid mosquito borne illnesses cannot be overemphasized.

 Is DEET safe?

 The toxicity of DEET is unclear and is still under investigation.
 It is known that DEET is absorbed by the skin and excreted by the kidneys.
-It is thought that children absorb more DEET adults because of the larger skin to body weight ratio than adults because of the larger skin to body weight ratio.
+It is thought that children absorb more DEET than adults because of the larger skin to body weight ratio than adults because of the larger skin to body weight ratio.

 To minimize DEET absorption, the following precautions are suggested: